Gifted & Talented

 Meridian will accept new referrals for student GT evaluation here.
 After filling this form out, the GT Coordinator will email you with a permission form to fill out and return for your child to be able to take the CogAT.
 Conferences are a good time to discuss GT referral with the classroom teacher.
 All students can participate in the GT identification process by submitting a complete body of evidence.
 Find more detailed information regarding the GT recommendation process in the Five Star District.

-Referral paperwork must be received by TBD in order for a student to be evaluated for GT this school year.
+Referral paperwork must be received by January 14, 2021 (no late requests will be accepted) in order for a student to be evaluated for GT this school year.

 Gifted & Talented Program Offerings